aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/imagedata/to_byte_array/_index.md

 ﻿---
+title: ImageData.to_byte_array method
+linktitle: to_byte_array method
-title: to_byte_array method
+articleTitle: to_byte_array method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Returns image bytes for any image regardless whether the image is stored or linked."
+description: "ImageData.to_byte_array method.
+Returns image bytes for any image regardless whether the image is stored or linked."
 type: docs
 weight: 210
 url: /python-net/aspose.words.drawing/imagedata/to_byte_array/